 From the list of available target database engines, we'll choose MySQL.
 As our MySQL server is on the local machine and we have full privileges, we will simply choose a database from the dropdown menu.
 If we wanted to create a new target database, we don't need to do round-trip to MySQL management tool or command-line MySQL client.
 Just typing the non-existing database name will cause Full Convert to create new database for us.

 2. Selecting tables to convert.
 All by default.

 We will now select tables for conversion.
-All tables in the right list will be converted from MySQL to Interbase.
+All tables in the right list will be converted from dBase to MySQL.
 Please note that you can count rows of tables to easily see where data actually resides.
 Clicking Unselect empty moves all empty tables to Do not convert list.

 Clicking Next button brings us to the last page in the wizard, the summary.
 By default, I want to convert immediately option is selected.
 We will just leave this on to start right away.
 Otherwise, you can also choose to only explore target database at this point (as Full Convert has full-fledged database/data explorer built-in) and simply press Convert! button in ribbon when ready.